skc5741/stratego/PROPOSAL.md

 marshall (10) is removed from the game board.
 If the spy (S) attacks or is attacked by any other piece on the board, or if the spy (S) is attacked by the marshall (10), then the spy is removed from the board.
-- No player is allowed to move over or  onto the lakes in the center of the board.
+- No plyr is allowed to move over or  onto the lakes in the center of the board.
-- The flag and bombs cannot move during a player's turn.
+- The flag and bombs cannot move during a plyr's turn.

 ## Functional requirements

 1. Board must appear on the screen in alternating colors with two lake spaces in the center.

-2. Each player must be able to set up their army, with each player having complete autonomy in which pieces go where.
+2. Each plyr must be able to set up their army, with each plyr having complete autonomy in which pieces go where.

-3. The turn of each player must be tracked.
+3. The turn of each plyr must be tracked.

 4. At any given turn the opponent's army should not be visible.

-5. Between turns, neither army should be visible, until the current player indicates they are ready to move.
+5. Between turns, neither army should be visible, until the current plyr indicates they are ready to move.

-6. Each player should be able to choose which piece they want to move.
+6. Each plyr should be able to choose which piece they want to move.

-7. If the player selects an invalid piece, they should be able to select again.
+7. If the plyr selects an invalid piece, they should be able to select again.

 8. The available moves for each piece should be highlighted, similar to the reversi program.

-9. The player should be able to select where they want to move their piece.
+9. The plyr should be able to select where they want to move their piece.

-10. If a player moves to an invalid space, they should be able to select again.
+10. If a plyr moves to an invalid pos, they should be able to select again.

-11. If the player moves to a contested spot, battle ensues.
+11. If the plyr moves to a contested spot, battle ensues.

-12. If battle ensues, the valid winner is selected by comparing values and takes the contested space.
+12. If battle ensues, the valid winner is selected by comparing values and takes the contested pos.

 13. If the flag is taken, winner is declared and the game ends.

-14. If any player has no more valid moves, the opponent wins and the game ends.
+14. If any plyr has no more valid moves, the opponent wins and the game ends.

 ## Open questions